-Tugela – river with a sudden surprise
+Tugela – a river with a sudden surprise

 Tugela Falls consist of five drops which descend per 948 m over the distance of some 400 m.

 First leap is some 182 m tall and then comes an impressive drop of 411 m.
-Afterwards come three more drops and then the river descends over a series of rapids which are not included in the height of falls.
+Afterward, come three more drops and then the river descends over a series of rapids which are not included in the height of falls.

 The tallest waterfall in the world?

-It is assumed that Tugela Falls are the second tallest tallest waterfall in the world after Angel Falls in Venezuela.
+It is assumed that Tugela Falls are the second tallest waterfall in the world after Angel Falls in Venezuela.

-Some of the most fascinating and awe inspiring natural monuments are waterfalls, or locations where a river abruptly changes its elevation.
+Some of the most fascinating and awe-inspiring natural monuments are waterfalls or locations where a river abruptly changes its elevation.

 A guidebook to the Maloti-Drakensberg Park World Heritage Site.
 The book describes 75 day walks of between 1km and 26km long, in Royal Natal National Park, Cathedral Peak, Monk’s Cowl, Injisuthi, Giant’s Castle, Highmoor, Kamberg, Lotheni, the Himeville and Underberg districts, plus Bushman’s Nek.
 Graded from easy to strenuous, the walks take in the spectacular natural beauty of the area.